 The jet definition/algorithm that we use in this NLO calculation is as follows: if two partons $i$ and $j$ in the final state are such that

-then they are considered to be part of the same jet with momentum $(p_{i}^{+}\!+\!p_{j}^{+}, \mathbf{p}_{i}\!+\!\mathbf{p}_{j}) $.
+then they are considered to be part of the same jet with momentum $(p_{i}^{+}+p_{j}^{+}, \mathbf{p}_{i}+\mathbf{p}_{j}) $.
 Otherwise, the partons $i$ and $j$ are considered to form separate jets.
 This definition depends on the jet radius parameter $R$, satisfying $0<R<1$.

-In the present study, for simplicity and in order to be able to perform analytic calculations as far as possible, we are using our jet definition in the narrow jet limit, meaning $R\rightarrow 0$ formally.
-In practice, it means that terms in $\log(R)$ or terms independent of $R$ are kept in the cross section, whereas terms suppressed as positive powers of $R$ are neglected.
-In diagrams without collinear divergence, one can identify each of the three partons with a separate jet, because the contribution from the merging of two partons into one jet takes place only in a parametrically small part of the phase space, suppressed by powers of $R$.
-Hence, in the narrow jet limit, we need to apply the jet algorithm only in the diagrams containing a collinear divergence (see section \ref{sec:coll}), which can compensate the phase-space suppression of parton merging.
+In the present study, for simplicity and in order to be able to perform analytic calculations as far as possible, we are using our jet definition in the narrow-jet limit, meaning that formally $R\rightarrow 0$.
+In practice, this means that terms in $\log(R)$ or terms independent of $R$ are kept in the cross section, whereas terms suppressed as positive powers of $R$ are neglected.
+In diagrams without a collinear divergence, one can identify each of the three partons with a separate jet, because the contribution from the merging of two partons into one jet takes place only in a parametrically small part of the phase space, suppressed by powers of $R$.
 Among the real NLO corrections, only $|\mathcal{M}_{\mathrm{QFS}}|^{2}$ has a quark-gluon collinear divergence and only $|\mathcal{M}_{\mathrm{\overline{Q}FS}}|^{2}$ has an antiquark-gluon collinear divergence.
-In the narrow jet limit, it is then sufficient to distinguish when the quark and the gluon (resp. the antiquark and gluon) are clustered into a single jet or not by the jet algorithm in the $|\mathcal{M}_{\mathrm{QFS}}|^{2}$ contribution (resp. in the $|\mathcal{M}_{\mathrm{\overline{Q}FS}}|^{2}$ contribution).
+In the narrow-jet limit, it is then sufficient to distinguish when the quark and the gluon (resp. the antiquark and gluon) are clustered into a single jet or not by the jet algorithm in the $|\mathcal{M}_{\mathrm{QFS}}|^{2}$ contribution (resp. in the $|\mathcal{M}_{\mathrm{\overline{Q}FS}}|^{2}$ contribution).

 As a remark, when the left hand side of eq.~\eqref{eq:jetdef_1} is much smaller than $1$, one has the equivalence